jvandenaardweg/homewizard-energy-api/README.md

 - Complete type-safety on all API methods, responses, and errors
 - Supports all HomeWizard Wi-Fi devices that have a Local API
 - Exposes a discovery method to discover devices on your local network using Multicast DNS
+- Provides a simple interface to poll near realtime data from your devices
 - Includes inline documentation on each method, type and property
 - Follows the guidelines provided in the official [HomeWizard Energy API documentation](https://homewizard-energy-api.readthedocs.io/index.html)

 ## Installation

 This library requires Node 14 or higher.
 Typescript is only required for type-safety, the library will also work without Typescript.

 ```